Qbicz/multi-secret-sharing/README.md

 - [Roy-Adhikari](https://arxiv.org/abs/1409.0089)
 - [Lin-Yeh](https://pdfs.semanticscholar.org/0ebb/e71b8ba333b3a5431a489c761915de59ba00.pdf)
 - [Herranz-Ruiz-Saez](http://www.sciencedirect.com/science/article/pii/S0020019013001373).

+**Note: this repo contains implementations of multi-secret sharing algorithms together with sample application.
+This is NOT a fully secure cryptosystem and thus not ready for real usage.
+The code in current form is not meant to be resistant to side-channel attacks.**

 _If you want to encrypt your disk or a huge file, a more suitable program would be [VeraCrypt](https://sourceforge.net/projects/veracrypt/)._